 Your window’s appearance is essential for choosing a framing material, but you should also consider how well the material can withstand your home’s regular weather conditions.
 In the north, homeowners want to stay warm in the winter.
 In the south, homeowners want to get the most use out of their air conditioner in the summer.
 If you live in the mid-Atlantic region, you get four unique seasons throughout the year, including humid summers, snowy winters and extreme changes in temperatures, so energy efficiency is crucial all year long.

 Being local to the mid-Atlantic region, Homespire is very familiar with its climate, so we’ve designed our Made in the USA Certified windows to withstand the seasons.
-Our energy-efficient glass and 100% virgin vinyl frames could potentially reduce your monthly energy costs by up to 35%.
+Our energy-efficient glass and 100% composite frames could potentially reduce your monthly energy costs by up to 35%.

 Reading Window Rating Stickers